FlavioAandres/daily-cli/README.md

 $ npm i
 $ npm link
 ```
-After run `npm link` you can run daily-cli in any location of your pc
+After run `npm link` you can run daily-cli at any location of your pc

-## Configure at the first time
+## Configure for first time

 Create a file in your system ussing the following sintax
 ```json